DO YOU WANT TO BE THE NEXT VICTIM?

 It’s the company!
 Good company with solid earning can weather any market storm.

 I’m not saying that stocks never undergo a correction.
-The point is stock prices reflect the company performance and usually the price readjust from overvalued or undervalued prices during earning season.
+The point is stock prices reflect the company performance and usually the price readjust from overvalued or undervalued prices during earnings season.

 When you find a great firm selling products in demand with good profit margins, there is no reason the stock won’t keep on going up.